ahmadawais/account-switcher/README.md

 # account-switcher

 Chrome Extension for Switching Google Account in Web Apps

+## What's new?

+- 📦 NEW: Support for Google meet

+---

+Archived Readme from the fork of `sidehustlelab/account-switcher`

 #### Download and install from the [Chrome Store](https://chrome.google.com/webstore/detail/google-app-account-switch/gkdjdghoaaooagapfhmjgnagiigocjob/related?) | [Firefox Store](https://addons.mozilla.org/en-GB/firefox/addon/account-switcher-google-apps/)

 ### What does the extension do ?
 This extension is for people using multiple Google accounts in their browser.
 It often becomes a hassle switching between the different accounts for various Google apps like Gmail, Google Docs, Google Play Music, Google Drive etc.
 This extension gives you the ability to switch across accounts seamlessly using keyboard shortcuts in Chrome.

 So google gives logged in accounts numbers: 0, 1, 2...
 ![image](https://user-images.githubusercontent.com/36476228/79776588-9b584900-8353-11ea-9ddb-ec6aa25fa018.png)